sunscreen/gethkeeper/README.md

 # gethkeeper

-gethkeeper is a program designed for pool operators and is already operating in a production enviroment as of 2018.. gethkeeper is already serving established stratum providers such as unityMines<br />
+Gethkeeper is a program designed for pool operators and is already operating in a production enviroment as of 2018..

+Gethkeeper is already serving established stratum providers such as unityMines<br />

 Gethkeeper can talk to any ethereum based IPC's that supports account_unlocking.  </br >